arshad115/arshad115.github.io/_posts/2018-08-20-deploy-angular-app-to-firebase-hosting.md

 > Deploy Angular app to Firebase hosting

  Hosting an angular app on firebase is really easy.
-To deploy and app:

 ### Prerequisites:
   Node and angular-cli.

+### Steps:
+  To deploy and app:

 1. Create Angular App, or use already created Angular App.
 2. Create project in [Firebase console](https://console.firebase.google.com/).
     Your app's url name will be: `<project-id>.firebase-app.com`